tigion/sessions.nvim/README.md

 ---@class sessions.Config
 ---@field auto_save? boolean Automatically saves the session on Neovim exit.
 ---@field directory? string The subdirectory in `vim.fn.stdpath('data')` where the sessions are saved.
----@field ignored_filetypes? string[] Ignores session saving for the specified filetypes.
+---@field ignored_filetypes? table<string, boolean> Ignores session saving for the specified filetypes.
 ---@field notify? boolean Notifies when a session is loaded or saved.
 ---@field overwrite? boolean Overwrites existing session files without confirmation.